JoseeWouters/Josee-Wouters/content/blog/the-magic-of-relative-units.md

 `ch` stands for characters.
 This unit is a little bit different than you would expect.
 If you set the width of your paragraph to 60ch, it doesn’t mean there will be 60 characters on this line.
 This is because `ch` looks at the width of the 0 (zero) in your font.
 In most fonts, the character `i` will be smaller than a `0`.
 When would you use `ch`?
 You could use it if you want to keep your text at a readable width.
 Most research suggests for the best readability of your site, you want one line to contain 50 - 75 characters.

 ### What is `em`?
 `em` is relative to the font-size of your current element.
 If you have an element with a computed font-size of 16px, 1em will also be 16px.
 If you increase this to 20px, 1em will also be 20px.
+Remember the [cascade](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance) here.
+If your current element doesn't have a font size defined, but the parent does, this will be used as the relative size for an `em`.

 Why am I still doing the math to get pixels?
 Because this is what your browser does.
 If you look in the inspector in your browser developer tools, the CSS rule will show your relative `em` unit, but the computed value will be pixels.

 ### What is `rem`?
 `rem` stands for *root em*.
-It's pretty much the same as `em`, except it will always be relative to the root font size instead of the current element's font size.
+It's pretty much the same as `em`, except it will always be relative to the default font size instead of the current element's font size.
+This can either be the default font size of the browser, usually 16px, or one you can set it in your CSS like this.
-If you don't set your own root font size, your browser's default will be used, usually 16px.
-You can set the root font size in your CSS like this:

 ```css
 html {